Omar N. Bradley Airport: History

 The first airport in Moberly was started by Clinton Linneman and Leo Hutchinson in 1927.

 In 1938, a group of men in Moberly interested in aviation formed the Moberly Airport Association, starting the airport (then known as Moberly Municipal Airport).

 In 1943, the city council changed the airports name to Omar N. Bradley Airport, calling him "Moberly's favorite son".

-In February of 1961, Moberly voters approved a $62,999 bond for airport improvements.
-On April 1964, when the construction finished, the airport was dedicated after Omar Bradley.
+In February 1961, Moberly voters approved a $62,999 bond for airport improvements.
+In April 1964, when the construction finished, the airport was dedicated after Omar Bradley.
 He was a guest of honor at the dedication.
 With the improvements, the Ozark Air Lines began servicing the airport giving Randolph County's first and only passenger and mail services until they discontinued services in 1986.

 In early 2007, the airport and the surrounding town of Moberly were hit by a destructive storm, blowing the roofs off hangars.

 In February 2019, a leak in one of the hangars gave 3 people carbon monoxide poisoning, injuring 2 and killing one.

 In June 2024, the annual Air Race Classic, a transcontinental women's air race, had a stop at the airport.